YujieSang/Quantum-Ridge-Regression/README.md

 * Pandas
 * qiskit_aer

+Change feature_cols=['std_ion','nvalence_avg'], y_col='formation_energy' to match your own csv file, or to feature_cols=['a','b'], y_col='y' to use generated dataset.
 If you are using your own csv file, put it under same folder and open the folder, if not the program will generate a sample dataset and you can adjust parameter of the generation process near the end of the code.

- Change feature_cols=['std_ion','nvalence_avg'], y_col='formation_energy' to match your own csv file, or to feature_cols=['a','b'], y_col='y' to use generated dataset.
+Since this runs on simulator, we read the statevector directly.
+If you want to run on real quantum computer, you will need to implement a full tomography at the end to estimate the statevector postselection.

 ## Core Idea